JesusFilm/core/apps/docs/docs/04-engineering-practices/03-internationalization/translations-tag.md

 {t('this is')}<strong>{t('special')}</strong>{t('test')}
 ```

-Explanation: Nesting multiple `t` calls within JSX without a clear structure can result in translation inconsistencies and make it challenging to manage and maintain the code.
-Prefer using parameterized translations or the `<Trans>` component for complex scenarios involving HTML tags.
+Explanation: Nesting multiple `t` calls within JSX without a clear structure can result in translation inconsistencies.
+Prefer parameterized translations or the `<Trans>` component for complex scenarios involving HTML tags.

 ## `Trans` Component

-The `Trans` component is another tool for handling translations, particularly useful for handling more complex translation scenarios or when you need to include HTML tags within your translations.
+The `Trans` component is another tool for handling translations, especially useful for complex scenarios or when incorporating HTML tags into translations.

-As long as your sentence doesn't involve the integration of React/HTML nodes into a coherent structure, and you're not incorporating text formatting elements like strong, em, link components, or similar, you typically won't require it.
-In most cases, you'll be relying on the traditional t function.
+For simple text translations without React/HTML nodes integration and text formatting, you typically won't need it.
+In most cases, rely on the traditional `t` function.

 ### Basic Usage with Parameterized `Trans`

-When using the Trans component with JSX, especially in conjunction with components like Material-UI Typography, it's advisable to employ {'{{ variable }}'} to prevent potential JSX interpretation issues.
+When using the `Trans` component in JSX, especially with components like Material-UI Typography, it's advisable to use `{'{{ variable }}'}` to prevent potential JSX interpretation issues.
 This ensures correct placeholder interpretation within JSX.
-Alternatively, you can use the literal string as is: {{ variable }}.
+Alternatively, you can use the literal string as follows: `{{ variable }}`.

 ```jsx
 import { useTranslation, Trans } from 'next-i18next'